PDF at small $x$ in the non-perturbative region: Saturation of the parton density

+Note that based on (22) the parameter $v$ can be estimated, provided that the value of $w$ is known.

 In summary, we come to the following scenario.
 In the regime of free evolution of partons, the distribution function $x f(x)$ initially grows monotonically with decreasing $x$ (starting from a certain value of $x$ at which formula (\ref{ff5}) begins to work).
-Simultaneously, the density of partons $\d N(y) / \d y$ grows.
+Simultaneously, the density $\d N(y) / \d y$ grows with decreasing $y$.
 For moderately small $x$, until the nonlinear contribution in equation (\ref{ff7}) can be neglected, this growth has a power-law behavior described by formula (\ref{ff6}).
 But then, as $x$ decreases further, the growth rate slows down.
 When $x$ reaches $x_{s}$, the density of partons per unit rapidity reaches a critically high value, at which the splitting and fusion of partons ceases to be free.
 From this point on, the collective effects of parton interactions become significant, and a saturated dense parton medium is formed inside a fast-moving proton.
 The transition point to this regime is defined as the solution to equation (\ref{ff19}) with respect to $n_{s}$, where $\widetilde{N}_{n}$ is the solution to equation (\ref{ff7}).
-Knowing $n_{s}$, or the corresponding $x_{s}$, one can determine the momentum of the proton, upon reaching which the relatively slow partons begin to form a saturated parton medium inside the fast proton.
+Parametrically, $n_{s}$ is defined in (\ref{ff20}).
+From the condition $n_{s} < \bar n$, we obtain an estimate $P_{s}/\mu \simeq v^{-1/\delta{w}}$ for the initial parton momentum starting from which relatively slow partons begin to form a saturated parton medium inside a fast proton.

 If we assume that partons at small $x$ are represented mainly by gluons, then we come to the idea of the formation of a dense gluon medium, the so-called saturated gluon matter.
-A similar conclusion was formulated earlier based on the analysis of equations in PQCD with summation of large logarithms \cite{GLR,Mueller,BK2}.
+A similar conclusion was formulated earlier based on the analysis of equations in pQCD with summation of large logarithms \cite{GLR,Mueller,BK2}.
 In some studies, the saturated gluon medium inside high-energy hadrons and nuclei was called a ``color glass condensate'', see e.g.~\cite{CGC1} and review \cite{CGC2}.
 The parton distribution $x f(x)$ in this regime is characterized by slow growth, linear in $\ln(1/x)$.
 Recall that in our analysis the conclusion about the emergence of a saturated parton medium has been obtained outside the framework of perturbation theory.